Ashley shares his experiences working in the superyacht industry

 Studying at UKSA is great, all the staff are very encouraging and there is a lot of help after the course if you were to need it.
 All of the instructors want you to do well and succeed, many of them would stay on after hours to give you extra tuition.
 There is a wealth of knowledge at UKSA and their industry team are able to provide advice on different career paths.

-Once I finished my first phase I headed out to the South of France to do dock walking, it was through UKSA that I gained my first Yacht placement.
+Once I finished the first phase I headed out to the South of France to do dock walking, it was through UKSA that I gained my first Yacht placement.

 If I was to choose highlights of my time in the industry it would be visiting so many fantastic locations around the world.
 I have encountered lots of wildlife; dolphins, whales and manta rays to name a few.
 I also went to the Cannes Film Festival when I was working in the South of France.